tam-borine/ee_disso/README.md

-Note: this repo is still under construction, code needs to be added and refactored and if you try to run things they probably won't work yet let alone be reproducible.
+Note: this repo is still under construction, code needs to be added and refactored and if you try to run things they probably won't work because dependencies might be missing, let alone be reproducible.
 Coming soon.